miguelgrinberg/slam/docs/about.rst

 In AWS, `Lambda <https://aws.amazon.com/lambda>`_ is the *function-as-a-service* or *FaaS* offering.
 With this service, you can upload your Python, Node.js, Java or C# code, and Lambda will deploy it and run it for you when you need to.
-To work with the Lambda service you upload your project packaged as a zip file that contains your application code plus all its dependencies.
+To work with the Lambda service you upload your project along with any dependencies packaged as a zip file.
 You have to designate a function in your code as the entry point, and this function will be called by AWS when the Lambda function is invoked.

+This is a substantially different model to that of web services, which define one or more endpoints associated with logic, and expose them thorugh a web server.
 Because Lambda functions are supposed to be short lived, and are not running constantly like a normal web server, there are some types of applications that are not a good match for this service.
 In particular, any applications that rely on the server maintaining a long connection with the client will not work well.
 Examples of these applications are those that return live information as a stream, or those that use long-polling or WebSocket to provide constant updates to the client.

-While having some code ready to be executed on demand on the cloud is nice, applications that expose their functionality as one or more HTTP based services cannot directly work on this platform, since they rely servers that need to be running constantly to receive client requests.
-In a traditional deployment of these applications you would maybe use gunicorn or uWSGI.
+But for the typical web service or micro-service, Lambda provides very efficient and cost effective way to host those logic pieces, though clearly this is not a platform in which a web server can execute.

 The Amazon `API Gateway <https://aws.amazon.com/api-gateway>`_ service bridges this gap, by allowing you to construct API endpoints, and configure what